tombaeyens/pwe/README.md

   * Combining transaction logs with the other approaches
   * Copying the workflow structure in the workflow instance
 * Data
+  * Type pluggability (extending the type structure in java)
+  * User defined types: data structure for type pluggability
+  * Data vs references
+  * Expressions: resolving an expression based on a context
+  * Hierarchical contexts: scopeInstance context, scope context and external context
+  * Bindings : mapping fixed names to configurable inputs for activities
+  * Conditions : boolean expressions used for:
+    * Transitions (and to lesser extend activities)
+  * Activating activities on conditions
+  * Binding message data to triggers and messages
+  * Mapping json and xml to data and expressions

 # Examples